cncf/cloudnativetv/operations/submission-process.md

 Link:

 Proposals are evaluated on an ongoing basis.
-They are judged on many criteria, including (but not confined to) the quality of the proposal or completed work, the showrunners ptch , and the needs of the schedule.
+They are judged on many criteria, including (but not confined to) the quality of the proposal or completed work, the showrunner's ptich , and the needs of the schedule.
 All projects for consideration will fall within the process that is described below.
-Projects that are unique and timely in nature will receive immediate attention, but CloudNative.tv WG/Committee will determine, in its sole discretion, which programs and proposals fall into this category.
+Projects that are unique and timely in nature will receive immediate attention, but CloudNative.tv WG will determine, in its sole discretion, which programs and proposals fall into this category.